xfcui/CoAtGNN/README.md

-# mol2vec: GNN Embedding from molecules to vectors
+# mol2vec: GNN Embedding from Molecules to Vectors

 - Message Passing Neural Network
   - with bond-shifted atom features and unnormalized atom-atom attentions